 GCSE grade C / 4 or better in English and mathematics.
 Higher grades are strongly preferred.

 A bachelor's degree in languages, ideally covering the language(s) to be taught.
 A 2.1 honours degree is preferred; those with a 2.2 honours degree are considered.
 Native speakers can be considered if their qualifications include language study.

 Applicants with less than a 2.2 honours degree are considered if there is strong evidence that the class of degree under-represents his or her capacity to become an excellent teacher.

 The e-Qualitas course suits trainees who are independent learners who are self-motivated and able to manage their time well.
-They need to be reflective and analytical, with really good inter-personal skills.
-They have to want to become an excellent teacher so that the pupils they teach do really well at school.
+You must be reflective and analytical, and have really good inter-personal skills.
+You must want to become an excellent teacher so that the pupils you teach do really well at school.

 We also look for the attributes that make for success in the classroom eg strong subject expertise, flexibility, purposefulness, creativity, the capacity to learn from experience.

 Relevant work experience is helpful because it puts the applicant into a stronger position at the start of the training period.

 DBS checks have to be passed, obviously, and referees should endorse the applicant's capacity to become a successful teacher.

 Copies of the originals of all the applicant's qualifications certificates are held by e-Qualitas, together with ID documents (passport; photo driving licence or two utility bills or similar from within the last 3 months, showing the applicant's name and address).